Org Journaling

 (defun find-file-increment ()

-more' than the file contained in the current buffer.
-This
+"Load file that is _one more_ than the file in current buffer.

 incremented."